collective-soundworks/soundworks/README.md

 #### Performance

 The `Performance` module is a base class meant to be extended when you write the performance code of your scenario.
-It is a regular `Module`, and its particularity is to keep track of the clients who start the performance by maintaining an array `this.players` on the server side.
+It is a regular `Module`, and its particularity is to keep track of the clients who are currently in the performance by maintaining an array `this.players` on the server side.

-**Note:** this base class is provided for convenience only, you can also write your performance by extending a `Module` rather than this `Performance` class.
+**Note:** this base class is provided for convenience only.
+You can also write your performance by extending a regular `Module` rather than extending this class.

 ##### ClientPerformance